abundiko/skirm-app-shared/README/routes.md

 - public routes do not need any token and are open to everyone
 - general route prefix: `/api`
-- endpoints will be represent in such manner [endpoint, description, [FormData(if necessary)], `response(successful)`]
+- endpoints will be represent in such manner
+- endpoints returning Paginated<any> can always take query params: page(the page number), perPage(how many items to return on each page-default is 20)
+[endpoint, description, [FormData(if necessary)], `response(successful)`]

 ## Admin Routes (only admin can access)